 No doubt, having an offsite solution in place would be advantageous for the Georgia Court System.
 Hackers knocked their entire system offline with the use of ransomware.
 In addition to losing access to networks, the hackers also held several state court systems hostage for ransom.

 All of this ensures that you can restore or reimage your server in case of a disaster.
-You also have the option of daily backups as well instead of continuous.
 All backups store in a different data center from the server; a true offsite backup solution.

 You Need Offsite Backups